DOI-ONRR/doi-extractives-data/src/markdown/downloads/default.md

 # Download Data & Documentation

 > You can download data for production volumes, revenue, and disbursements here.
-All of the data is from the [Office of Natural Resources Revenue](https://www.onrr.gov/).
+All data is from the [Office of Natural Resources Revenue](https://www.onrr.gov/).

 ## Production